 21. Coyote King of Cherokee North Carolina, S6E1

-The Coyote King is an giant canine with coyote-like features, yellow eyes, a tail and blunt claws.
+The Coyote King is a giant canine with coyote-like features, yellow eyes, a tail and blunt claws.

-It’s capable of standing up on its hind legs and when it does, is said to measure in at about 6 to 7 feet tall.
+It’s capable of standing up on its hind legs and when it does, is said to measure in at about 6-7 feet tall.

 22. Spearfinger, S6E1

 Spearfinger roamed the mountains between what would become North Carolina and Tennessee.

 According to Cherokee legend, Spearfinger is a shape-shifting witch with stone skin and a long obsidian spear in place of one of the fingers on her right hand.

 She would come in the guise of an old woman, fooling Cherokee children into trusting her because she appeared to be a village elder.